What Are Alternative Coins

 The Case for Alt Coins

 Given the ubiquity of Bitcoin, what are the benefits of investing in alt coins, or using them as currency?
 The main advantage is investment potential — though Bitcoin currently holds the majority of the market, there’s no guarantee it will remain the cryptocurrency of choice in the future.
-Most alt coins are more affordable to purchase than Bitcoin and Bitcoin Cash, which lowers the barriers to investment and potentially increases the rewards should a product gain popularity.
+Most alt coin prices are more affordable to purchase than Bitcoin and Bitcoin Cash, which lowers the barriers to investment and potentially increases the rewards should a product gain popularity.

 Another argument for alt coins is that they provide a space to experiment with new features that can be incorporated into future cryptocurrencies.
 For example, Litecoin, released in 2011, was the first product to use Scrypt as a hashing algorithm, rather than the standard SHA-256 protocol.